 Cynthia & George Mitchell Foundation donates $100,000 to Cibolo Nature Center for Cibolo Conservation Corridor

-BOERNE, Texas—The Cibolo Nature Center has received a grant of $100,000 from the Cynthia & George Mitchell Foundation to help fund an initiative to protect water quality in a four-mile section of Cibolo Creek that provides recharge to the Edwards and Trinity aquifers.
+The Cibolo Nature Center has received a grant of $100,000 from the Cynthia & George Mitchell Foundation to support an initiative to protect water quality in a four-mile section of Cibolo Creek that provides recharge to the Edwards and Trinity aquifers.

-The Cibolo Conservation Corridor encompasses watershed lands surrounding four miles of the Cibolo Creek adjacent to the Cibolo Nature Center in Boerne and directly downstream, where the water discharges into both the Edwards and Trinity aquifers.
+The Cibolo Conservation Corridor encompasses watershed lands surrounding four miles of the Cibolo Creek adjacent to the Cibolo Nature Center in Boerne and directly downstream, where the water discharges into both the Edwards and Trinity aquifers – and area under intense pressure from development.
 The goal of the Cibolo Conservation Corridor Initiative is to conserve the natural lands that protect this vital water resource.
 The CCC Initiative also works to influence protection of the headwaters of Cibolo Creek, approximately 23 miles upstream of the Cibolo Nature Center.

-Chipman Evans added that the CCC Initiative will enable the Cibolo Nature Center to build its research capacity to study endangered species and land management practices, continue to provide leadership in both water quality and quantity issues within the watershed, and expand its existing education and research programs for children and adults, to include an enhanced educational component on the organization’s website.
+Chipman Evans added that the CCC Initiative is helping the Cibolo Nature Center build its research capacity to study endangered species and land management practices, continue to provide leadership in both water quality and quantity issues within the watershed, and expand its existing education and research programs for children and adults.

 The objectives of the Cibolo Conservation Corridor Initiative are to:

 · Preserve Cibolo Creek, its riparian buffers and adjacent lands from the Cibolo Nature Center to the aquifer recharge zone.

 · Develop relationships with adjacent landowners to encourage conservation.

 · Expand constituencies that support land and water conservation.